open-ephys-plugins/OpenEphysFFTW/README.md

 ## Dependency

-* On Linux or Mac, you need to install FFTW 3 (if not already present) into the standard library/header locations.
+* On Mac, you need to install FFTW 3 (if not already present) into the standard library/header locations.
 See [here](http://www.fftw.org/download.html) for instructions on building from source.
-Many distributions may also provide FFTW 3 available in their package repositories.
-For instance, Ubuntu/Debian/Linux Mint provide the package `libfftw3-dev` (available on Ubuntu 14.04 "trusty" and later).
-The package on Arch Linux appears to be called simply `fftw`.

-* On Windows, the precompiled FFTW library is included in the `libs` folder - no need to install it manually.
+* On Windows and Linux, the precompiled FFTW library is included in the `libs` folder - no need to install it manually.

 ## Installation